 When a car turning right is in an accident with a bicycle, the car driver will usually be responsible.
 But there are some cases where a bicyclist could be at fault for causing a right-hook crash.
 Thus, if you were in an accident with a motor vehicle that was turning right, you must present evidence of the driver’s negligence to recover compensation for your damages.

-Car and Bike Traveling in the Same Direction
+Car and Bike Traveling in the Same Direction in Washington

 The car is traveling in the same direction as a bicycle that is in a bike lane or as far to the right of the roadway as possible.
 If the car driver pulled ahead of or next to the bicycle at the last moment and tried to turn right in front of the bicyclist, then struck the bicyclist or caused the bicyclist to hit the car, the car driver may be liable.